k-box/k-search-client-php/readme.md

 	php test/php52-test.php

-Make sure to invoke the test using a PHP version lower than the 5.3 otherwise the composer base autoloading will be executed.
+Make sure to invoke the test using a PHP version lower than the 5.3 otherwise the composer based autoloading will be executed.

 If everything is ok you will see an output like this:

 ```
 -------------------
-Testing K-Link Core connection to dev0
+Testing K-Link Core connection to test1
    SUCCESS
 -------------------
 ```